kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) Safe autorotation.

-\(b\) Pressure lubrication systems for transmissions and gearboxes must comply with the requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1013   Oil tanks.|§29.1013]], paragraphs (c), (d), and (f) only, 29.1015, 29.1017, 29.1021, 29.1023, and 29.1337(d).
+\(b\) Pressure lubrication systems for transmissions and gearboxes must comply with the requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1013   Oil tanks.|§§29.1013]], paragraphs (c), (d), and (f) only, 29.1015, 29.1017, 29.1021, 29.1023, and 29.1337(d).
 In addition, the system must have—

 \(1\) An oil strainer or filter through which all the lubricant flows, and must—